Exploiting Agent and Type Independence in Collaborative Graphical Bayesian Games: Abstract

 \section{Abstract}

 Efficient collaborative decision making is an important challenge for multiagent systems.
 Finding optimal joint actions is especially challenging when each agent has only imperfect information about the state of its environment.
 Such problems can be modeled as \emph{collaborative Bayesian games} in which each agent receives private information in the form of its \emph{type}.
 However, representing and solving such games requires space and computation time exponential in the number of agents.
 This article introduces \emph{collaborative graphical Bayesian games (CGBGs)}, which facilitate more efficient collaborative decision making by decomposing the global payoff function as the sum of local payoff functions that depend on only a few agents.
 We propose a framework for the efficient solution of CGBGs based on the insight that they posses two different types of independence, which we call \emph{agent independence} and \emph{type independence}.
 In particular, we present a \emph{factor graph} representation that captures both forms of independence and thus enables efficient solutions.
 In addition, we show how this representation can provide leverage in sequential tasks by using it to construct a novel method for \emph{decentralized partially observable Markov decision processes}.
-Experimental results in both random and benchmark tasks demonstrate the improved scalability of our methods compared to several existing alternatives.\\ \textbf{keywords:} reasoning under uncertainty, decision-theoretic planning, multiagent decision making, collaborative Bayesian games, decentralized partially observable Markov decision processes
+Experimental results in both random and benchmark tasks demonstrate the improved scalability of our methods compared to several existing alternatives.\footnote{ Parts of this paper serve as a basis for the papers presented at UAI'12~\citep{Oliehoek12UAI} and AAMAS'13~\citep{Oliehoek13AAMAS}. }\\ \textbf{keywords:} reasoning under uncertainty, decision-theoretic planning, multiagent decision making, collaborative Bayesian games, decentralized partially observable Markov decision processes